-We are busy finishing up the details of a new pattern variation and so these notations are especially fresh in my mind.
-Both of these notations are symbols designed to make garment construction easier, but sometimes, I think, they just cause confusion.
+We are busy finishing up the details of a new pattern variation, and so these notations are especially fresh in my mind.
+Both dots and notches are symbols designed to make garment construction easier, but sometimes, I think, they just cause confusion.

 Notches can be single, double or triple configurations depending on how many notched seams are on your garment pattern.
 They often appear in an area where there are concave and convex curves coming together to shape a seam.
 When there are a number of notched seams, the notches are placed in different places on the pairs of pieces being formed into seams to help you avoid matching seams incorrectly.